ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Motivating Observations and Analysis

 \subsection{Our Remedy: Distribution Reshaping}

-Motivated by the similarity between NStd distribution and data distribution, and the positive correlation between NStd and classification accuracy, we propose to leverage the NStd distribution to resolve the long-tailed data classification problem.
-Our main idea is to improve the overall and tail classification accuracy by incorporating a normalization into each graph convolutional layer.
-Concretely, our proposed normalization technique can reshape the NStd distribution from long-tailed into normal-like.
-Our motivations for this reshaping are mainly as follows.
+Motivated by the similarity between the NStd distribution and the node degree distribution, and the positive correlation between NStd and classification accuracy, we propose to leverage the NStd distribution to resolve the long-tailed graph data classification problem.
+Since the NStd distribution is similar to the node degree distribution, reshaping the NStd distribution may implicitly reshape the node degree distribution, thus benefiting the classification accuracy of tail nodes.
+Our main idea is to improve the classification accuracy of tail nodes by reshaping the NStd distribution from long-tailed to normal-like.